deNBI/bibigrid_clum/readme.md

 #### sshUser

-The [sshUser](https://www.redhat.com/sysadmin/access-remote-systems-ssh) depends on your servers' images.
+The [sshUser](https://www.redhat.com/sysadmin/access-remote-systems-ssh) depends on your server image.
 Since we run on top of Ubuntu 22.04 the ssh-user is *ubuntu*.
 Set the template's `sshUser` key to `ubuntu`.
 We already did this for you.

 ### Network